 While such errors are commonplace, they are also costly to news firms.
 For one, exposure of errors can be reputationally damaging.
-This was acutely true of the Rolling Stone scandal, in which the magazine published a story that falsely accused a group of University of Virginia students of sexual assault.
+This was acutely true of the Rolling Stone scandal, in which the magazine falsely accused a group of University of Virginia students of sexual assault.
 Not only was the journalistic failure widely reported by other firms, the error resulted in several publicized lawsuits against the magazine.
-Major errors can also lead a firm to part with valuable journalists in order to maintain its reputation for journalistic integrity.
-This is evident in the terminations of Dan Rather and Brian Ross -both of whom were lead journalists at major news stations-following their respective reporting blunders.
+Furthermore, major errors often lead firms to part with valuable journalists in an effort to protect their reputations.
+This was evident in the terminations of Dan Rather and Brian Ross -both lead journalists at major news stations-following their respective reporting blunders.

 The objective of this paper is twofold.
 First, I seek to understand why reporting errors are pervasive despite their costliness to firms.
 In particular, I explore how strategic forces can induce firms to commit errors that are completely avoidable.
-My second objective is to understand when reporting errors are more probable, and relatedly, when firms are less trustworthy.
+My second objective is to understand when reporting errors are most probable, and relatedly, when firms are less trustworthy.
 That is, I seek to understand both the dynamics of reporting errors and the environmental factors that can make them more prevalent.

 Model To answer these questions, I present a dynamic model of breaking news.
-I consider a continuous-time setting in which multiple firms dynamically and privately learn about a story and must choose if and when to report it.
+I consider a continuous-time setting where multiple firms dynamically and privately learn about a story and must choose if and when to report it.
 Firms learn by seeking confirmation that the story is true.
 Reporting errors occur when firms fake, i.e., report the story despite lacking confirmation.
-Because reports are publically observed, firms have an additional means by which they may learn, namely by observing the reports of rival firms.
+Because reports are publical, firms also learn by observing the reports of their competitors.
 I thus account for an important feature of the newsroom setting: firms learn privately but also observationally.

 Firms in this model seek viewership.
 Error-prone reporting conflicts with this objective, and is thus costly to the firm, in two ways.
 First, errors harm firms ex post (after they have been exposed).
 This ex-post cost captures the detrimental effect of errors on a firm's future livelihood.
 Importantly, error-prone reporting is also costly ex ante (before errors can be unearthed).
-This is due to the fact that the viewership the firm enjoys hinges on its credibility, i.e., the consumer's belief that the report is not fake.
+This is due to the fact that a firm's viewership hinges on its credibility, i.e., the consumer's belief that the report is not fake.
 This belief is formed rationally with knowledge of the firm's reporting strategy: firms who fake more achieve lower credibility in equilibrium.
-I thus take the stance that a story is valued to the extent that there is trust in a firm's journalistic standards, a notion that is informed by consumers' demonstrated preference for accuracy in news.
+By making this assumption, I take the stance that a story is valued to the extent that there is trust in a firm's journalistic standards, a notion that is informed by consumers' demonstrated preference for accurate news.

 Finally, this model accounts for one of the most salient qualities of the breaking news problem: competition.
 All else equal, a firm who preempts its rivals (e.g., by being the first to report) is rewarded with greater viewership.
 This allows us to understand the impact of competition on the propensity of firms to err.
 Doing so is especially pertinent given the rise of digital news.
-Since the ascent of the internet, there has been a documented shift from print to digital news.1 This shift is arguably contributing to a news industry where firms feel greater pressure to get stories out quickly in an effort to beat out competitors.
+Since the ascent of the internet, there has been a documented shift from print to digital news.1 This shift has arguably contributed to a news industry where firms feel greater pressure to get stories out quickly in order to beat out competitors.
 This is due to the fact that, while print news is limited to daily publication at most, digital news faces no such constraints.2 By considering a continuous-time setting, one can better understand 24-hour news environment, where preemptive concerns are not only present but ceaseless.